overzero-git/DriveDroid-fix-Magisk-module/README.md

 Magisk module fixing DriveDroid on new android devices.
 Based on this script https://gist.github.com/mmtrt/5dfbd2559ea988dfbe56277347ac6c96
 This module tested on Xiaomi Mi Note 10 lite.
 You can replace service.sh in this module with your own modified script.

 Google Pixel 7 Pro currently NOT SUPPORTED.
+Possibly will fix as soon as I will find person who have this device and help me with troubleshooting.

 Module was currently tested on folowing devices:
 1) Xiaomi Mi Note 10 lite (toco, PixelOS - Android 13)